Volcano Triathlon

 The following exercise will allow us to work the strength and power on the bike

-Alejandro is not only a great sportsman, as he has already demonstrated with many professional victories throughout his sporting life, but also as a personal trainer in his online page Trientrenos.com
+Alejandro is not only a great athlete, as he has already demonstrated with many professional victories throughout his sporting life, but he also works as a personal trainer on his online page Trientrenos.com

 Do not miss the next video where Alejandro tells us about the bike as correctly execute this exercise.